 - If the tests pass but the problem persists, then you may contact HP Support Number for faster redressal of your HP laptop not turning on Windows 10.

 When your HP laptop screen won’t turn on

 This is the most common issue that HP users face, irrespective of the operating system.
 This issue is also common to other laptop brands, too.
 For HP, you can recover the notebook BIOS using a key press combination.
 Here’s how it’s done:

 - Turn off your HP laptop.
 Connect it to a power source using the adapter.

 - Press and hold the Windows key + B simultaneously while your laptop is off.

 - While performing the above step, press and hold and Power button for a second.

 - Now, release all the keys.
 You will see that the power light remains on, and the screen remains blank for nearly 40 seconds.
 You might also get beep sounds from the laptop.

 - Now, the HP BIOS Update screen will appear as the BIOS update initiates.

-The above method should resolve the blank screen problem of your HP laptop.
+The above method should resolve the Laptop doesn’t turn on but blank screen problem of your HP laptop.
 However, you can always contact HP support just like you would dial the HP printer support number.